AIDA Framework

 The AIDA Framework (Attention, Interest, Desire, Action) is a classic copywriting and sales model used to structure outbound B2B sales emails and sequences.
 In sales development, SDRs apply AIDA to grab a prospect’s attention in the subject line, build interest and desire in the body, and drive a clear next action such as booking a meeting or replying to qualify fit.

-Understanding AIDA Framework in B2B Sales
+What AIDA Framework means in practice

 In the Attention stage, SDRs focus on getting noticed in a crowded inbox.
 This is where subject lines, preview text, and the opening hook of the email matter most.
-With average cold email open rates often hovering around the low-20% range, a strong, problem-focused subject line that uses personalization and curiosity can significantly improve results.salesso.com
+With average cold email open rates often hovering around the low-20% range, a strong, problem-focused subject line that uses personalization and curiosity can significantly improve results.

 Once the email is opened, the Interest stage is about proving relevance quickly.
 Modern B2B buyers are overwhelmed, so the first sentence and short body copy must show that you understand the prospect’s role, industry, and current initiatives.
 This is where insights, tailored observations, and brief social proof come in, turning a cold touch into a credible, context-aware message.